kent-daniel/FieryDragonsGameOOP/Project/Sprint2/README.md

-This is the folder that the implementation for fiery dragons game will reside
+<h2>This is the Sprint two this contains currently the UML Diagram, and will contain the implementation of the fiery dragons game and all the other requireed files for Sprint 2<h2>